soabase/soabase-stages/README.md

 #### Cancelable Tracer

-The special purpose tracer, `Cancelable` can be used to enable canceling a running chaing.
+The special purpose tracer, `Cancelable`, can be used to enable canceling a running chaing.
 It keeps track of the threads in use by the StagedFuture it is associated with.
 At any time you can call cancelChain(boolean) to interrupt currently running tasks and prevent new tasks from running.
 E.g.